Benchmarking LLMs' Mathematical Reasoning with Unseen Random Variables Questions: RV-Bench Learderboard

 The previous section introduced two potential explanations for the inconsistency in model accuracy and robustness across different data distributions: (1) variation in task difficulty, and (2) the distribution-dependent proficiency of LLMs.
 This kind of proficiency presents a critical issue: LLMs tend to replicate reasoning patterns encountered within a familiar distribution, even when faced with problems from a different, ``unseen'' distribution~\cite{mirzadeh2024gsm}, leading to biased single-turn reasoning.
 To further investigate this phenomenon, we extend our experimental setting by applying test-time scaling, which enables LLMs to attempt each question multiple times~\cite{brown2024large}.
 Specifically, we evaluate the LLMs' performance using $\text{pass@$k$}$ metrics~\cite{chen2021evaluating}.
 For each mathematical question, the LLM generates $P$ independent answers.
 For $1 \leq k \leq P$, the $\text{pass@$k$}$ metric is defined as:

 where $c$ denotes the number of correctly answered questions.
 We set $P$ = 256 and re-evaluate two selected LLMs: Llama-3.2-3B-It and GPT-3.5 Turbo using the $\text{pass@$k$}$ metric.

 Figure~\ref{fig:test_time_scaling} illustrates the $\text{pass@}k$ accuracy with multiple attempts.
 Taking \textsc{LeetCode-RV} as an example, with a single attempt, Llama-3.2-3B-It achieves an accuracy of 26.67\%.
 However, with up to 10 attempts, its $\text{pass@}10$ accuracy increases substantially to 56.52\%.
 Notably, the upper bounds of $\text{pass@}k$ performance in \textsc{LeetCode-RV} align closely with those in \textsc{MATH-RV}, reaching approximately 90\% at $\text{pass@}200$.
-The remaining 10\% of questions likely represent high-difficulty questions that LLMs fail to solve due to fundamental limitations in their mathematical reasoning capabilities, possibly constrained in model size.
-Further discussion of these high-difficulty questions is provided in the Appendix.
-Beyond task difficulty, the degree of $\text{pass@}k$ improvement in the LeetCode distribution is noticeably greater than in MATH.
+We identify the remaining 10\% of questions as likely representing high-difficulty questions (further discussion is provided in the extended version) that LLMs fail to solve due to fundamental limitations in their mathematical reasoning capabilities, possibly constrained in model size.
+In other words, improving the performance on these high-difficulty questions remains beyond the reach of test-time scaling.
+Apart from task difficulty, the degree of $\text{pass@}k$ improvement in the LeetCode distribution is noticeably greater than in MATH.
 We refer to this phenomenon as an \textit{\textbf{``elicitation of proficiency generalization in mathematical reasoning tasks''}}.
 These findings provide indirect support for our earlier hypothesis: the inconsistency between \textsc{MATH-RV} and \textsc{LeetCode-RV} performance is more likely caused by \textbf{\textit{LLMs' imbalance in proficiency between encountered and ``unseen'' data distributions.
 The generalization of proficiency is not well-established across similar mathematical reasoning tasks but can be elicited by test-time scaling.}}